Azure/Azure-Verified-Modules/docs/content/contributing/terraform/review.md

 **Requested Action**: Once the module is published to the HashiCorp Terraform Registry, please update the module proposal issue with the below comment.

-"The initial review of this module is complete and the module has been published to the registry.
-Requesting AVM team to close this module proposal and mark the module available in the module index."```
+The initial review of this module is complete and the module has been published to the registry.
+Requesting AVM team to close this module proposal and mark the module available in the module index.```

 {{< /expand >}}